1st Interceptor and Strike Fighter Squadron (Brazil): The choice for the A-4 Skyhawk

 On the other hand, the U.S. Navy itself recognized the possibilities of the Skyhawk as a fighter, assigning some to the air defense of aircraft carriers.
 Its Skyhawks on bombing missions ended up engaging in aerial combat with MiG fighters, and after the war they simulated opposing MiGs in training.
-Because of their low cost and relatively cheap maintenance, large numbers were exported to other countries, where, in a light weight configuration, they could serve as fighters on small aircraft carriers.
+Because of their low cost and relatively cheap maintenance, large numbers were exported to other countries, where, in a lightweight configuration, they could serve as fighters on small aircraft carriers.
 Australia and Argentina operated Skyhawks from aircraft carriers of the same class as Minas Gerais.
 The robust structure of this aircraft for embarked operations ensured longevity in service.
 The Skyhawks of the Argentine Air Force and Naval Aviation were the most successful aircraft in attacks against ships during the Falklands War, but suffered heavy casualties.
 Most of its flights were made from bases on land, as the aircraft carrier ARA Veinticinco de Mayo was removed from the operations zone after the sinking of the ARA General Belgrano by a submarine.

 Technologically, the A-4 Skyhawk entered service in 1956 and was equivalent to two generations of fighters before the F/A-18 Hornet, a multiple-purpose aircraft that, in the 1990s, replaced the A-6 as an attack by the U.S. Navy.
 In the same decade, the Argentine Air Force acquired modernized Skyhawks (Lockheed Martin A-4AR).
 After the Gulf War in 1990–1991, Kuwait replaced its Skyhawks with the F/A-18 Hornet.
 Kuwaiti A-4s had been purchased in 1974, along with Mirage F1 fighters, and fought in the war.
 At the time, they were advanced within the Skyhawk family, but by the end of the 2000s the gap in relation to modern multi-purpose fighters was clear.
 Brazilian Skyhawks were the last in the world to take off from aircraft carriers.
 In 2014, with the imminent decommissioning of Israeli A-4s, Brazil and Argentina were the last countries to fly this plane.